AgathaLynn/web-development-learning-path/log/writeups/customCSS.md

   ages[j].style.maxWidth = aWidth + "px";
 }
 ````
 And there you have it.
-Done.
+Done:

 <p align=center>
  <img src="https://github.com/AgathaLynn/web-development-learning-path/blob/master/log/writeups/after.png">
 </p>

 This turned out to be quite a project.
 Even though it's not perfect, it's one that I'm proud of.
 I think this was the first time that I actually using programming to make my life easier.
 I found a problem, tried to fix it, and actually succeeded.
-I'm looking forward to using my new "fix" as I finish working through the *You Don't Know JavaScript* series and wade through documentation on GitHub.
+I'm looking forward to using my new "fix" as I finish working through the *You Don't Know JS* series and wade through documentation on GitHub.

 ---
 **NB:** A week later, I'm still using (and loving) my custom styles.
 I *have* found that I nearly always need to refresh the page before my changes take effect.
 I haven't been able to fix this, and having to refresh the page is such an easy thing that I've honestly stopped trying.
 My code, imperfect as it is, does what I need it to do.
 It's easy, unobtrusive, and gets the job done.